shvmpz05/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5- Script to add execute permission to owner of file 6- Script to add multiple permissions
 7- Script to add multiple permissions part 2
+8- Script to remove all permissions on group and owner